JanssenProject/jans/docs/janssen-server/fido/conditional-ui-and-fallback.md

 On the login page:

 1. Add `autocomplete="username webauthn"` to the username input
-2. On page load, call `PublicKeyCredential.isConditionalMediationAvailable` — note this
+2. On page load, `await PublicKeyCredential.isConditionalMediationAvailable()` — this is
-   is a property check (not a method call) in the current implementation
+   a static async method (WebAuthn Level 3); it must be called and awaited, not just checked for existence
 3. If supported, call `webauthn.getAssertionConditional(assertionRequest)` with
    `mediation: "conditional"` and an `AbortController` signal
 4. Handle the promise result by submitting `tokenResponse` and `authMethod` to the server